toolleeo/cli-apps/README.md

 * [doing](https://github.com/ttscoff/doing) - A command line tool for remembering what you were doing and tracking what you've done.
 * [fasttyper](https://github.com/ickyicky/fasttyper) - Fasttyper is minimalistic typing test based on user provided exercising text.
 * [flash-tui](https://github.com/TBS1996/speki) - Flashcard app for the terminal.
+* [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.
 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
+* [Grammatical](https://github.com/pncnmnp/grammatical) - Corrects the spelling and grammar of your text using ChatGPT.
 * [GTT - Google Translate TUI](https://github.com/eeeXun/GTT) - A TUI interface to bring Google Translation in the terminal.
 * [h-m-m](https://github.com/nadrad/h-m-m) - h-m-m (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal-based tool for working with mind maps.
 * [habitctl](https://github.com/blinry/habitctl) - Minimalist command line tool you can use to track and examine your habits.